What are Canada savings bonds?

 Canada Savings Bonds used to be a favourite savings tool for predictable, low-risk investing.

 Unfortunately, they are no longer available to buy in Canada.
 In fact, all Canada Savings Bonds and Canada Premium Bonds reached maturity as of December 2021.
+As of late 2022, guaranteed investment certificates are a great alternative offering rates approaching 5%.

 In this guide, we will cover everything you need to know about Canada Savings Bonds: rates, how they worked, how to redeem them, alternatives and much more.